bonnerac/password-generator/README.md

 * **Lowercase Letters**
 * **Number of Characters**

-As long as the user chooses at least one of these categories, the application will create a password with the length that they requested.
-If they don't pick at least one, they will be directed to try again.
+The user must select between one and four of the following choices:

-There is also a **Copy to Clipboard** button which takes the created password and copies it to the user's clipboard.
+* Special Characters

-## Complications
+* Numbers

-During the process of making this password generator, I did run into some problems:
+* Capital Letters

-* I had issues creating a nice look for desktop and mobile.
+* Lowercase Letters

-    * I had a nice look going for the desktop versoin, but once I saw how it would look on mobile, I didn't like how the buttons overlapped once it got below 436px.
-I solved it by floating both buttons right, making it more asthetically pleasing.
+And a password length (between 8 and 128 characters)

-* I had some issues with my javascript code, when it came to the **charCheck** function.
-If the user fails to select between 8 and 128 characters, it would send them back to the **confirms** function.
-I was having lots of issues with values not coming out right, because I didn't empty the **possibleOptions** array.
+The application will create a password using the user's options.
+If they don't pick at least one choice, or a correct character length, they will be directed to try again.

-    * Once I emptied it before going back to **confirms**, everything worked much better.
+The user can also click the **Copy to Clipboard** button which takes the created password and copies it to the user's clipboard.

 ## Credits and Thanks

 The background image was found as a free download from (http://www.wallpaperbro.com).
-Thanks to Paul for helping me solve my issues with the **possibleOptions** array.
+Thanks to Paul (https://github.com/PCeeeZy) for helping me solve my issues with the **possibleOptions** array.